 On March 8, 1921, Washington Governor Louis F. Hart signed the Alien Land Bill, barring non-white immigrants from buying, owning, or leasing land in the state, and mandating the confiscation of any lands purchased before or after passage of the act without compensation.

-In 1923, the statute was amended to assume than any land held in the name of an minor child was held in trust for the parent, closing a loophole in the law that had previously allowed immigrant families to own land under the name of their U.S. born children.
+In 1923, the statute was amended to assume that any land held in the name of an minor child was held in trust for the parent, closing a loophole in the law that had previously allowed immigrant families to own land under the name of their U.S. born children.

 This 1921 bill was not fully, formally repealed until 1967.